ysmood/nobone-sync/readme.md

   It's raw binary.
 When the `type` is `move`, it should the target remote path.
   When the `type` is `create` or `modify`, it should be binary file content.
 In other cases, it will be ignored.

+- `encryption`

+  If the password and algorithm is specified, the `info` and the `data` should encrypted by them.

 - `error`

   If operation failed the server will return http status code 403, 404 or 500.

 ## FAQ